vsphere-tmm/cci-onprem/README.md

 The following scripts are designed for installing CCI on a fresh Aria Automation appliance for testing purpose only.
 We recommend a single-node deployment with a minimum version of 8.13.
 These deployment and rollback scripts require no additional parameters to run.
 Comprehensive installation instructions can be found in the provided link.

 ./deploy_cci_on_aria_auto_appliance.sh

 ./rollback_cci_deployment.sh

 ./populate_sample_data.sh --org-id <UUID> --user <USER> --storage-class <STORAGE_PROFILE>

 Example: ./populate_sample_data.sh --org-id ffc03a8d-22ed-4fac-a64a-22dd4d611794 --user fritz@vmware.com --storage-class wcpglobal-storage-profile

  ./deploy_cci_on_aria_auto_appliance.sh script should be run first.
-If there are any errors when executing the deployment script, ./rollback_cci_deployment.sh script should be run to undo the deployment script changes.
+If there are any errors when executing the deployment script

+ ./rollback_cci_deployment.sh script should be run to undo the deployment script changes.

 For the populate_sample_data.sh script, the USER passed should be the username used for logging into Aria Automation.

 **Questions & Feedback**